 If you are going to be participating in a contact sport, use protective gear.
 Avoid activities that are likely to cause injuries in the first place.
 Stretching your muscles and warming up before an event can help reduce your risk of injury.
 Visiting a chiropractor for an adjustment can also help keep things loose and less likely to get hurt.

 If you are an avid reader, be aware of the way you hold your book.
 Avoid looking down for too long.
 Our society is being plagued with far more neck and back problems caused by looking at our phones and other digital devices.
+Also read about The Lion King.
 Try bringing your device to eye level to reduce neck strain.
 Take frequent breaks and stretch your neck to avoid stiffness and inflammation.